embEDUx/documentation/usage/linux/README.md

 folder of the *platform* branch and follow the format and naming scheme of a patch.

+### Environment variables
+With a local installed cross toolchain and an exising *kernel* branch in the repository it is possible to test the *platform* build script locally.
+In order to work, following environment variables need to be set.
+* Target architecture:
+  ARCH=
+* Path to the cross toolchain:
+  CROSS_COMPILE=
+* Path where **embEDUx** should store its files:
+  EMBEDUX_TMP=

 ## Usage example
 In the following example we will add a new 3.18.7 kernel to the *linux* repository.
 Then we will add the platform raspberry-pi for the 3.18.7 kernel to